 From the earliest days of the Council all District works were done by contract and it was not until the 1930s that the policy changed to one of purchasing machinery and having works done by Council employees.
 This policy has continued until the present, but not without considerable debate and discussion.

 With the exception of tools of trade, the first equipment acquired by the Council was a horse-drawn roller, purchased in Adelaide in 1879 for the sum of 48 pounds.
 Another roller purchased at a later date, together with two horse-drawn graders.
-Eventually motorized graders were purchased and the horse-drawn equipment was superseded.
+Eventually motorised graders were purchased and the horse-drawn equipment was superseded.

 The first appointment of an auditor was made on 15 July 1878.
 This appointment followed an offer made by Mr G. Price to audit the Council’s accounts annually for a fee of 10 pounds.
 This offer was accepted, providing the other councils in the South east agreed to the proposal.
 In 1879 Messers Archibald Caldwell and Manes McGilchrist were appointed auditors.

 In 1923, moves were made for the separation of the Town of Naracoorte from the District Council.
-A Committee comprising Messers Carracher, Brown, Bourne, Holmes, and Findlater was set up to consider the suggestion, and they favored the change.
+A Committee comprising Messers Carracher, Brown, Bourne, Holmes, and Findlater was set up to consider the suggestion, and they favoured the change.

 In September 1923 the petition was gazette, and the division took place the following year on 7 February 1924.
 Following the severance, the Wards of the District Council were changed.
 There are now five (Frances, Hynam, Kybybolite, Lochaber, and Robertson), each served by two Councillors.